Huegoxaga/notes/javascript/README.md

     - `event.which` the button or key that was pressed.
     - `event.data` any data that was passed in when the event was bound.
     - `event.stopPropagation()` Stop the event from bubbling up to other elements.
+    - `event.currentTarget` get the current event target info including the position of the target, it is usually used to set popup anchor

 ### Ajax